Ph.D. Students

 Jordan Kocher

 Bio: Jordan received his B.S.
 (2017) and M.S.
 (2019) in Mechanical Engineering from Arizona State University, where he conducted research on thermal energy storage and thermo-responsive dehumidification cycles under Dr. Robert Wang.
 Jordan also interned at NASA, where he performed computational fluid dynamics simulations on the Orion spacecraft.
 Currently, Jordan’s research deals with a novel dehumidification and cooling cycle that uses lower critical solution temperature (LCST) mixtures.
 This work is in collaboration with the Scalable Thermal Engineering Lab (STEEL), with Dr. Shannon Yee as a co-advisor.
+Jordan is a recipient of the DOE’s Innovation in Buildings (IBUILD) Graduate Research Fellowship.
 When not reading through thermodynamics textbooks, Jordan can be found weight training, watching football, hiking, fishing, or taking a road trip in his 1965 Mustang.

 Email: Jordan Kocher